 The Cato Institute is one of the biggest and most effective filers of amicus curiae (Latin for “friend of the court”) briefs in the Supreme Court.
 Amicus curiae briefs are filed by third parties who have a special interest or expertise in a case and want to influence the Court’s decisions in a particular way.
 In all our briefs Cato maintains an unwavering commitment to articulating for the Court how the principles of liberty and a commitment to the original public meaning of the Constitution should guide their decisions.
 Amicus briefs can either be in support of or in opposition to a petition for a writ of certiorari (know in legal shorthand as a “cert petition”), meaning that an amicus is advising on whether the Court should hear a case; or they can be “on the merits,” meaning that an amicus is making arguments on how the Supreme Court should rule in a case it has already agreed to hear.

 In recent years, amicus filings have exploded.
-Two terms ago, the challenge to the Affordable Care Act, NFIB v.
-Sebelius, drew 136 amicus briefs.
-Taking a lead in that historic challenge, Cato for the first time filed an amicus brief at every level of the litigation, from the first motions to dismiss before the trial court up through the Supreme Court.
-Cato also took the lead in coordinating the amici (“friends,” the plural of amicus) in order to hit the Affordable Care Act from all sides.
-In addition, we were the only organization to file a brief on each of the four issues the Supreme Court had designated for review.
+For example, the constitutional challenge to the Affordable Care Act, NFIB v.
+Sebelius (2012), drew 136 amicus briefs (a record that would be broken just three years later in Obergefell v.
+Hodges, the consolidated same-sex marriage case that entertained 149 amicus briefs).
+Taking a lead in that historic challenge to Obamacare, Cato for the first time filed an amicus brief at every level of the litigation, from the first motions to dismiss before the trial court up through the Supreme Court.
+Cato also took the lead in coordinating the amici (“friends,” the plural of amicus) in order to hit Obamacare from all sides.
+In addition, we were the only organization to file a brief on each of the four issues the Supreme Court designated for review.

 Amicus briefs serve a variety of purposes.
 Some inform the justices about economic, historical, scientific, or sociological data.
 Those briefs can be useful in more esoteric cases that are difficult for even the justices to understand.
 For a case dealing with a minor adjustment in banking regulations, for example, it can be helpful for those who are more familiar with banking practices to tell the Court how those changes will work on the ground.
 Other briefs can focus on a particular legal argument that is not fully explored in the merits briefs, or explain the scope of the problem that the Court is asked to address.